dgoldsb/go-spotify-go/README.md

 ## TO DO

-- Use a similarity metric (song metadata) instead of only weighing using popularity, now the jumps can still be pretty radical
-- Add a "direction", e.g. higher BPM, most dis-similar yet still related artist
+- Make the weight parameters easier to tweak (and tweak them)
+- Filter on correct market availability
 - Making a PIP-installable command line tool would be neat
-- Filter on correct market availability
 - Have a Dockerfile that makes sense, as currently user input is required, maybe run a small webserver that you provide your token and preferred settings to